hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_advertisement_scenarios.md

 - `logging`: Enables logging messages for debugging.
 - `sys`: Provides access to system-specific parameters and functions, including modifying the path to import modules.
 Used to add custom paths to import packages from the local project.
 - `tinytroupe`, `tinytroupe.agent`, `tinytroupe.environment`, `tinytroupe.factory`, `tinytroupe.extraction`, `tinytroupe.examples`, `tinytroupe.control`: These imports reference modules within the `tinytroupe` project.
 They likely contain the core functionalities for agent interaction, world simulation, data extraction, example agents, and control logic. `testing_utils` is a custom testing module (likely contains helper functions/classes for testing).
 - `default_extractor`: An extractor used for extracting the results from agents, possibly the default extractor used by the framework.
-This demonstrates how tests interact with the actual software components.
+This demonStartes how tests interact with the actual software components.

 **Classes:**